harleydutton/tabula-rasa/tabula-rasa.md

 ### Major Purchases
 Major purchases are just like minor purchases except they can purchase more expensive things.
 Major purchases can typically purchase companies, elite training, houses, spaceships and the like.
 Major purchases should be represented as the flavor `major purchase` as many times as is necessary.

-### Priceless Purchases
+### Unreachable Purchases
-Lastly and of least importance we have priceless purchases.
-Priceless purchases are things that are so expensive that no character has any hope of ever purchasing them.
+Lastly and of least importance we have unreachable purchases. unreachable purchases are things that are so expensive that no character has any hope of ever purchasing them.

 ## Social Flavor
 The in-game doors that position and status unlock are also represented by flavor.
 Typically this might look like `respected businessman`, `landed noble`, `kings advisor`, or `internet personality`.
 The effect of this stuff is purely RP and it will be up to the player to use it to its fullest.
 A character's job is always worth having as flavor because this has social implications in most societies.
 A character may or may not have a reputation but if they do it is worth putting down what it is and what group of people will know about it.